gottstech/gotts/docs/intro.md

-# Introduction to MimbleWimble, Grin & Gotts
+# Introduction to Mimblewimble, Grin & Gotts

-[MimbleWimble](https://github.com/gottstech/gotts/wiki/A-Brief-History-of-MimbleWimble-White-Paper) is a blockchain format and protocol that provides extremely good scalability, privacy and fungibility by relying on strong cryptographic primitives.
+[Mimblewimble](https://github.com/gottstech/gotts/wiki/A-Brief-History-of-MimbleWimble-White-Paper) is a blockchain format and protocol that provides extremely good scalability, privacy and fungibility by relying on strong cryptographic primitives.

-[Grin](https://github.com/mimblewimble/grin) is the first open source software project that implements a MimbleWimble blockchain, with completely community driven model.
+[Grin](https://github.com/mimblewimble/grin) is the first open source software project that implements a Mimblewimble blockchain, with completely community driven model.

 The main technical characteristics of the Grin project are:

 * Privacy by default.
 This enables complete fungibility.
 * Scales mostly with the number of users and minimally with the number of transactions, resulting in a large space saving compared to other blockchains.
 * Strong and proven cryptography.
-MimbleWimble only relies on Elliptic Curve Cryptography which has been tried and tested for decades.
+Mimblewimble only relies on Elliptic Curve Cryptography which has been tried and tested for decades.
 * Design simplicity that makes it easy to audit and maintain over time.

 For the detail, please refer to [Grin Introduction](https://github.com/mimblewimble/grin/blob/master/doc/intro.md).